 Julian describes using a Value Creation Plan as a framework to understand how a company generates value for its shareholders.
 This breaks down into a series of value drivers and underneath that a series of KPIs or metrics.
 For a sales leader, the top value drivers are going to be market acquisition.
 The includes finding new logo customers, net new customers, driving wallet share, cross-sell, up-sell and finally renewals if you’re in a subscription or services business.
 Watch as Julian demonstrates what a sales leader really needs to understand to move each of the KPIs attached to the value drivers.

 The greatest contribution to the sales team by the head of strategy is to hold the strategic problem together (as opposed to breaking a problem apart).
 This involves asking, which is the greater priority?
 Therefore, what am I really supposed to be doing?
 This approach keeps the problem from disintegrating and being left with five different problems.
 Asking these questions prevents problems that aren’t commonly defined and fractured resources working on different things.

 How do you better engage your strategy officer?
 We can help.
 Consider scheduling a visit to The Studio and ask your Chief Strategy Officer to come along.
 The Studio is SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
-A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.
+A visit to increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.